Data-adaptive doubly robust instrumental variable methods for treatment effect heterogeneity: Introduction

 In this work, we consider methods for estimating the dependence of a causal average treatment effect on baseline covariates in RCTs with non-adherence.
 This is motivated by the COPERS (COping with persistent Pain, Effectiveness Research in Self-management) trial.
 The intervention introduced cognitive behavioural therapy approaches designed to promote self-efficacy to manage chronic pain, with the primary outcome being pain-related disability.
 The research team was interested in the causal effect of the received treatment, and whether this effect was modified by a number of baseline variables.
 Here, we will focus on one possible effect modifier: depression at baseline, measured by the Hospital Anxiety and Depression Scale (HADS).

 Instrumental variable (IV) methods are often used to estimate the effect of treatment received in RCTs where randomised treatment is unconfounded by design, but treatment received is not.
 Assuming that randomised treatment is a valid instrument, and under some additional assumptions reviewed in Section \ref{Sec:IV}, it is possible to identify the average treatment effect in the treated, conditional on baseline covariates $V$.
-In addition to investigating effect modification by a subset of baseline covariates $V$, it can in other settings be beneficial to use a larger set $W$ of baseline covariates for adjustment in the analysis: (i) if the IV assumptions are more plausible conditional on baseline covariates $W$, or (ii) to increase the statistical efficiency of the estimators.
+In addition to investigating effect modification by a subset of baseline covariates $V$, it can be beneficial to use a larger set $W$ of baseline covariates for adjustment in the analysis: (i) if the IV assumptions are more plausible conditional on baseline covariates $W$, or (ii) to increase the statistical efficiency of the estimators.

 A relatively simple method of estimation for this is the so-called two stage least squares (TSLS).
-In its simplest form, i.e. when $V$ is null, the first stage predicts the exposure based on an ordinary least squares regression of the exposure on the IV and baseline covariates $W$, while the second stage consists of regressing the outcome on the predicted exposure from the first stage and baseline covariates $W$, also via ordinary least squares regression.
+In its simplest form, i.e. when $V$ is null, the first stage predicts the exposure based on an ordinary least squares regression of the exposure on the IV and baseline covariates $W$, while the second stage regresses the outcome on the predicted exposure from the first stage and baseline covariates $W$, also via ordinary least squares regression.
 The coefficient corresponding to the predicted exposure in this second model is the TSLS estimator of the desired causal treatment effect.
 TSLS is robust to the misspecification of the first stage model \citep{Robins2000, Wooldridge2010} but may be inefficient, especially when the treatment-exposure relationship is non-linear \citep{Vansteelandt2015}.
-However, as we shall see later, where $V$ is non-null and the treatment effect varies by baseline covariates, TSLS relies on the outcome model (the second stage) being correctly specified to obtain consistent effect estimates.
+However, where $V$ is non-null and the treatment effect varies by baseline covariates, TSLS relies on the outcome model (the second stage) being correctly specified to obtain consistent effect estimates.

 Doubly robust (DR) estimators are appealing in such settings, as they estimate consistently the parameter of interest if at least one of the models, for either the exposure or the outcome is correctly specified.
 In the context of linear IV models with $V$ null, \citet{Okui2012} proposed a locally-efficient estimating equations DR estimator for the causal effect of treatment in the treated, often called a \textit{g-estimator}.
 It augments the TSLS estimating equation by adding a model for the instrument given the baseline covariates.
 This estimator is DR in the sense that it needs to specify correctly either the outcome model or the instrument model.
 This estimator was generalised to settings where $V$ is non-null by \citet{Vansteelandt2015} and shown to be locally efficient.